zchap40/electron-ostc/README.txt

 Versions
 --------

-The OSTC was originally designed and developed by G. Colville (ramtop-retro), and is available here as OSTC_v1.
+The OSTC was originally designed and developed by G. Colville (ramtop-retro).
+OSTC_v1 can be downloaded from ramtop-retro/ostc.

-I (zchap40) developed a more compact version of the PCB, with an almost identical circuit, filed here as OSTC_v2.
+Here we present a more compact version of the PCB, with an almost identical circuit, filed here as OSTC_v2.
 The Electron is not just an elegant looking machine from the exterior, but in my opinion, is also of elegant design on the inside too.
 I wanted a version of the OSTC that matched the aesthetic of the Electron's motherboard without